Kilonova Emission From Black Hole-Neutron Star Mergers. II. Luminosity Function and Implications for Target-of-opportunity Observations of Gravitational-wave Triggers and Blind Searches: Detectability for GW-triggered Target-of-opportunity Observations

-The multi-messenger astronomy brought by GW170817 emphasizes the joint observations of GW and EM signals.
-Since the GW from inspiral of compact binaries will reach the earth earlier, early warning through GW to the EM community could be a feasible way of detecting more EM counterparts.
+Since the GW from inspiral of compact binaries will reach the Earth earlier, early warning through GW to the EM community could be a feasible way of detecting more EM counterparts.
 There have been preliminary researches of early warning \citep{chan2018binary,sachdev2020early,nitz2020,2020ApJ...898L..39K,2020arXiv201012407S}.
 We will calculate the duration of BH--NS GW signals in different detector networks.
 This duration can be regarded as the upper limit of the early warning time\footnote{The matched filtering SNR will increase with the square root of signal duration, and the actual detection requires the matched filtering SNR to be higher than a certain threshold, so it must be shorter than the total duration of the GW signal.}.
-Here we use the 3.5 post-Newtonian order expression for the chirp time $T_{\text {chirp }}$ \citep{allen2012findchirp} to calculate the signal duration
+Here we use the 3.5 post-Newtonian order expression for the chirp time $T_{\text {chirp }}$ \citep[see Equation (E1) in][]{allen2012findchirp} to calculate the signal duration.
+Note that we ignore the spin effect and EoS of NS in the calculation of the chirp time $T_{\text {chirp}}$.